 1. Pick a spot.

 Choose a place you can sit comfortably, that is usually available and clear of other distractions.
 Your Bible, journal, and a pen can live there.
 Perhaps think of a spot you already sit in daily.
-I like my desk because I journal, or write in the margins of my Bible, and like a writing surface.
+I like my dining room table because I journal, or write in the margins of my Bible, and like a writing surface.

 When you pick a spot and commit to be in the spot daily, it removes some mental obstacles.
 “Where is my Bible?”
 You know exactly where it is: in your spot.
 “Where should I sit to do this?”
 You’ve already decided.
 If you have to figure it out every day, you are less likely to go ahead and do it.

 Don’t think this one isn’t important.
-Having a consistent spot will go miles toward training your mind to make a habit out of this.
+Having a consistent spot will go miles toward training your mind to make a habit out of daily Bible reading.
 Think of other things we keep in certain spots: vitamins, tooth brush, the remote.
 Those are things we don’t want to have to go looking for when it’s time for that habit.

 Give this habit of worship priority, and plan ahead.